Brandontzhang/SpotifyClone/README.md

 - move all server calls into a service file
 - create custom hooks for any API calls

-Fix Queue
+Fix Queue (comp 8/4)
 - 10 items showing up for some reason
 - no items showing up
 - update?
 - add to queue action
+- Add song to queue
+- Edit queue (can't do, no API endpoint available)

 Action Menu
-- home screen
+- home screen (comp 8/4)
 - search screen

-- Add song to queue
-- Edit queue

 - navigation buttons (back and forward)